ronnyml/snowplow-wiki/PHP-Tracker.md

 <a name="set-viewport" />
 ### 4.4 `setViewport`

-If your Python code has access to the viewport dimensions, then you can pass this in to Snowplow too:
+If your PHP code has access to the viewport dimensions, then you can pass this in to Snowplow too:

 ```PHP
 $subject->setViewport($width, $height);